javachessgui/javachessgui/ReadMe.txt

 Setup:

-- if you want to use a uci engine, there should be a config.txt file in the working directory of the program containing the line ( if you run the jar in the dist folder, place the config.txt the 'dist' folder )
+- if you want to use a uci engine, there should be a config.txt file in the working directory of the program containing the line

 engine=[engine path]

+( if you run the jar in the dist folder, place the config.txt the 'dist' folder )

-- if you dont want to use an engine clear this line from config.txt because a wrong path causes the program to crash
+- if you dont want to use an engine clear this line from config.txt because a wrong may cause the program to crash

 Usage: